Warning: Excessive Schmoopiness

 "One, gross."
 Troy leans away from the mess in slow degrees.
 "And two, can we stop saying googly eyes now?
 It sounds weird."

-"Oh Troy."
-Britta strokes his back softly.
+"Oh Troy," Britta says, a little too patronizing as she shakes her head and pats his back softly.
 "Everything sounds weird to you.
 Remember you couldn't stop laughing when I said bagel?"

-The group laugh in reminiscence and Troy shakes his head with a wry smile.
+The group laugh in reminiscence and Troy turns to her with a wry smile.
 "That's because you say it wrong."

 "Well, forgive me for trying to bring some diversity."

-Jeff laughs.
+Jeff grins.
 "You're not bringing diversity by mispronouncing the word bagel."

 "Everyone, not just us."
 Jeff's hands circle the table to illustrate."
 But everyone in the whole world."